GitToby/tobydevlin.com-2.0/content/blog/2021-04-29-aws-basics.md

 #### SNS

 The Simple Notification Service is essentially a pub/sub message service.
-Its basically Kafka in the cloud, so event based and integrates well with other AWS services.
+It's basically Kafka in the cloud, so event-based and integrates well with other AWS services.

 #### SQS